 Look for apricots that are golden in color and firm.
 Avoid apricots that are a pale greenish-yellow color, rock hard, very soft, or shriveled.

 If your apricots are not quite ripe, place them in a paper bag at room temperature for 2 to 3 days to speed up the ripening process.
-Unripe apricots can be stored at room temperature up to 5 days.
+Unripe apricots can be stored at room temperature for up to 5 days.

 Apricots are in the stone fruit family meaning they have a large pit in the middle.
 Slice a ripe apricot around its natural seam, twist the two halves in opposite directions, and remove the pit.

 Blueberries are one of only three berries that are native to North America: blueberries, cranberries, and Concord grapes.